- Getting Started: Beyond WordPress Theme Documentation

 How To Add Background Image Or Color In WordPress?

-12. Documentation: How to Update my Beyond WordPress Theme?
+How to Update my WordPress Theme? #

-We never stop our work on our Beyond WordPress theme in addition with this documentation.
-As a result, we use to add continuous upgrades to our theme for fixes, adds new features and much more to make our work better!
-So, is important to keep your theme up-to-date.
-In conclusion, to have your theme updated all you need to do is go on your WordPress Dashboard.
+We never stop our work on our Beyond WordPress theme in addition to this documentation.
+As a result, we use to add continuous upgrades to our theme for fixes, add new features, and much more to make our work better!
+So, it is essential to keep your theme up-to-date.
+In conclusion, to have your theme updated, all you need to do is, Firstly, go on your WordPress Dashboard.

-13. Documentation: Using Widgets in Beyond WordPress Theme
+Using Widgets: Beyond WordPress Theme Documentation #

-As a result, the site will load your front-page and you will see the options.
+As a result, the site will load your front page, and you will see the options.
 Select the ‘Site Identity’ in this area you will be able to edit the browser tab tagline and the logo Favicon.
-As is showed on the attached image above in the WordPress documentation.
+As is shown in the attached image above in the WordPress documentation.

-To run WordPress we recommend your host supports:
+To run WordPress, we recommend your host supports #

-That’s really it.
+That’s it.
 As a result, we recommend Apache or Nginx as the most robust and featureful server for running WordPress, but any server that supports PHP and MySQL will do.
-That said, we can’t test every possible environment and each of the hosts on our hosting page supports the above and more with no problems.
+That said, we can’t test every possible environment; each host on our hosting page supports the above and more without problems.

 Ask for it #

 So, here’s a letter you can send to your host; copy and paste!

-I’m interested in running the open-source WordPress https://wordpress.org/> web software and I was wondering if my account supported the following:
+I’m interested in running the open-source WordPress https://wordpress.org/ web software and I was wondering if my account supported the following:

-- PHP 7 or greater
+– Firstly, PHP 7 or greater

-- MySQL 5.6 or greater OR MariaDB 10.0 or greater
+– Secondly, MySQL 5.6 or greater OR MariaDB 10.0 or greater

 – The mod_rewrite Apache module

-- HTTPS support
+– Finally, HTTPS support

 Not required, but recommended for better security #

-Hosting is more secure when PHP applications, like WordPress, are run using your account’s username instead of the server’s default shared username.
-Ask your potential host what steps they take to ensure the security of your account.
+Hosting is more secure when PHP applications like WordPress run your account’s username instead of the server’s default username.
+So, ask your potential host what steps they take to ensure the security of your account.

 Why do we support older versions? #